 One caveat is that care must be taken when generalizing, as operations on decimal numbers or fractions may have different effects than those on whole numbers.

 Explore these ideas with students, having them uncover the effect of the operations.
-In pairs, suggest some operations and then have them observe the effects of the operations on the numbers.
+Have students work in pairs to observe the effects of the operations on the numbers, such as:

 \(\begin{array}{l}160\; + \;8\\160\; - \;8\\160\; \times \;8\\160\; \div \;8\end{array}\)